 - Total revenue for the policy period

 Now…which data point should you use?
-This obviously depends on your business model, but we’ve seen success using revenue as an auditable rate.
+This obviously depends on your business model, but we’ve seen success using revenue as an auditable insurance policy rate.
 Costs tend to get a bit out of hand when you use the number of trips or miles driven as a premium basis.

 For example, let’s say you are Gett and you are doing a $5 taxi ride promotion.
 Using the per mile / per trip rating method simply adds to the cost of the promotion by “charging” you the same amount you would for those miles/trips driven if you were charging your customers full price.
 It skews the premium in the carrier’s favor.
 However, if you’re rated on a revenue basis, the promotion only makes your insurance cost more if you successfully boost revenues from the promotion (and exceed your estimated revenues for the year).
 It’s better to pay more because you absolutely killed it on revenue rather than volume, and rating this way helps significantly when you are putting together your pro-forma financials for the next 12 months.